itafor/task-management-test/README.md

 By default, the username is root and you can leave the password field empty.
 (This is for Xampp)

-• Run php artisan migrate (if you have any issues migrating, you can download my local server database here and imort it : https://github.com/itafor/task-management-test/tree/master/db)
+• Run php artisan migrate (if you have any issues migrating, you can download my local server database here and import it : https://github.com/itafor/task-management-test/tree/master/db)

 • Go to localhost:8000 or http://127.0.0.1:8000/